hackclub/hackclub/workshops/workshop_details.md

 ![](img/frogger_win.gif)

-This workshop is very much still in progress.
-I've only written the code so far and no workshop yet.
+This workshop is still in progress.
+I've only written the code so far but no workshop yet.

 - [Frogger Code](http://jsbin.com/yumape/edit?js,output)
 - [Live Demo](http://output.jsbin.com/yumape)